Introduction

 Major enhancement: tweaked the

-command so that locating of entries become more specific and accurate-
+findcommand and implemented anotherfiltercommand so that locating of entries become more specific and accurate-

 What it does: It allows the user to filter candidates, companies and job offers based on multiple fields.
 It differs from the

-command as only entries that satisfies all of the searched parameters will be returned. -
+findcommand as only entries that satisfies all of the searched parameters will be returned. -

 Justification:

-command returns a very general list of entries based on the searched criteria and might still be a broad list based on the number of entries in the database.
-As such, having afilter
+Findcommand returns a very general list of entries based on the searched criteria and might still be a broad list based on the number of entries in the database.
+As such, having afiltercommand to locate the specific entries makes it more convenient and user-friendly for the user. -

 Highlights: This enhancement allows the user to look locate the entry easily if he/she already knows what to look for